-While they do not describe themselves as such, of course the most significant post-demographic machines are the social networking platforms themselves, collecting user tastes, and showing them to others, be they other friends, everyday peoplewatchers or profilers.
-Here I would like to describe briefly one piece of software my research team built on top of the large collection device, MySpace, and the kinds of post-demographic analytical practices which resulted.
+Whilst they do not describe themselves as such, of course the most significant post-demographic machines are the social networking platforms themselves, collecting user tastes, and showing them to others, be they other friends, everyday people watchers or profilers.
+Here I would like to describe briefly one piece of software researchers and I built on top of the large collection device, MySpace, and the kinds of post-demographic analytical practices that result.